Napoleon II: Death

 In 1831, Franz was given command of an Austrian battalion, but he never got the chance to serve in any meaningful capacity.
 In 1832, he caught pneumonia and was bedridden for several months.
 His poor health eventually overtook him and on 22 July 1832 Franz died of tuberculosis at Schönbrunn Palace in Vienna.
-He had no children; thus the Napoleonic claim to the throne of France passed to his cousin, Louis-Napoléon Bonaparte, who later founded and reigned over the Second French Empire, styling himself Napoleon III.
+He had no children; thus the Napoleonic claim to the throne of France passed to his uncle Joseph Bonaparte and later (through Louis Bonaparte) to Franz's cousin Louis-Napoléon Bonaparte, who later founded and reigned over the Second French Empire, styling himself Napoleon III.

+Franz's last words were, "My story is my birth and death.
+Between my cradle and my grave, there is a big zero".

 Disposition of his remains

-On 15 December 1940, Adolf Hitler ordered the remains of Napoleon II to be transferred from Vienna to the dome of Les Invalides in Paris.
+On 15 December 1940, Adolf Hitler ordered the remains of Napoleon II to be transferred from the Imperial Crypt in Vienna to the dome of Les Invalides in Paris.
 The remains of Napoleon I had been returned to France in December 1840, at the time of the July Monarchy.
 In December 1969, the remains of Napoleon II were moved underground to the cella of Napoleon's tomb.

 While most of his remains were transferred to Paris in 1940, his heart and intestines remained in Vienna, which is traditional for members of the Habsburg family.
 His heart is in Urn 42 of the Herzgruft ('Heart Crypt'), and his viscera are in Urn 76 of the Ducal Crypt.